equinor/appsec-fundamentals-secret-scanning/ex-07/readme.md

   pre-commit uninstall
   ```

-- Continue the commit and then push to origin
+- Continue with the commit and then push to origin (you may omit the git commit step if you used the temporary solution)

     ```shell
     git status